-A pivot table is a program tool that allows you to reorganize and summarize selected columns and rows of data in a spreadsheet or database table to obtain a desired report.
-A pivot table doesn't actually change the spreadsheet or database itself.
-In database lingo, to pivot is to turn the data (see slice and dice) to view it from different perspectives.
+A pivot table is a statistics tool that summarizes and reorganizes selected columns and rows of data in a spreadsheet or database table to obtain a desired report.
+The tool does not actually change the spreadsheet or database itself, it simply “pivots” or turns the data to view it from different perspectives.

 Pivot tables are especially useful with large amounts of data that would be time-consuming to calculate by hand.
 A few data processing functions a pivot table can perform include identifying sums, averages, ranges or outliers.
 The table then arranges this information in a simple, meaningful layout that draws attention to key values.Content Continues Below

 How pivot tables work

 When users create a pivot table, there are four main components: